 Misunderstanding baby’s behavior causes mothers to add formula, begin solids prematurely or abandon breastfeeding altogether.

-Research confirms that HUG Your Baby can help WIC professionals give evidence-based information about normal child development (birth to one year) in order to: promote breastfeeding duration, boosts parent confidence and enhance parent-child interaction.
+HUG Your Baby helps WIC professionals give evidence-based information about normal child development (birth to one year) in order to: promote breastfeeding duration, boosts parent confidence and enhance parent-child interaction.

 Clinical Lactation (2018).
 9(3), 108-116 article